duderman/omml2img/README.md

 omml2img
 ========

-Node module for converting Office MathML objects to images
+Node module for converting Office MathML objects to images in PNG, GIF and JPEG formats

 Installation
 --------